 Wildlife found here includes Galápagos hawks and penguins, pelicans, marine iguanas, sea lions, fur seals and the flightless cormorant the only flightless cormorant in the world.

-It is the most pristine island with the most active volcanoes in the of the Galápagos.
+- > It is the most pristine island with the most active volcanoes in the of the Galápagos. - > Home to a large population of marine iguanas.